Last updated on September 3rd, 2024.

 Eggs

-Egg whites are richer in protein than egg yolks, while egg yolks are rich in fat, contributing to the creamy texture of any classic pastry cream.
+Egg whites tend to have a firmer structure than egg yolks, while egg yolks are rich in fat, contributing to the creamy texture of any classic pastry cream.

 One egg can thicken 1/2 cup of liquids; into a self-standing custard, but in our case, since we are using one cup per egg, the custard gets a thinner texture.